mai-nakagawa/lambda-delete-old-es-indices/README.md

 # lambda-delete-old-es-indices

-This is a lambda function that deletes indices of Elasticsearch making use of elasticsearch-curator Python API.
+This is a lambda function of AWS Lambda.
+It deletes indices of Elasticsearch making use of elasticsearch-curator Python API.

 # How to run on AWS Lambda
 1. `pip install requests_aws4auth -t .`